vistamedia/socialmeta/README.md

 Figure 5

 > NOTE
-> You absolutely don't need to use the contact component.
-I just use its table to store the data.
+> You absolutely don't need to use the contact component except once to do what I said previously.
+I just use its database table to store the user social profiles.
 The contact doesn't need to be published.
 You can even disable the component if you wish ;)
 I made this choice to avoid having to create a user plugin which may conflict with other extensions which will also override the user management.
 It may change in the future but that's the most reliable solution I found up to now.

 ## Disclaimer
-This plugin was created for a friend of mine runing a Joomla! website.
+This plugin was created for a friend of mine running a Joomla! website.
 It was supposed to serve a particular purpose, because IMHO there was a lack on that particular matter.
 As it could be useful for anyone using Joomla!, we now **try to improve** it and to make it really **generic**.
 So, be confident, send me suggestions, and we will build together **the** solution to fix that **ONE FOR ALL** ;)

+## Known issues and ... todo ;)
+- Create parameters to choose the automatical image creation mode
+- Use meta description from the object before using the text field (up to now it is how the description is fetched from the facebook url scrapper)
+- Manage JS errors of the video properties fetching engine (see fig.3-5)
+  - no image...
+  - no description...
+  - no video data...
+- Creation settings for visible elements
+  - Images: use image field or parse html
+  - og:author (contact view) add or override
+  - Add twitter:creator or override twitter:site
+- Implement category view (soon - everything is ready, I just want to cleanup the `onBeforeCompileHead{...}` method)
+- Implement menu component (soon - everything is ready, I just want to cleanup the `onBeforeCompileHead{...}` method)

 ## Limitation
 Up to now Socialmeta is only compatible with Joomla articles (com_content) and FLEXIcontent items (com_flexicontent).
 It only implements 2 objects from the open graph protocol: article and video.
-If you are looking for an open graph solution for implementing the product type to your ecommerce, you should have a further look to the [JED](http://extensions.joomla.org)
+If you are looking for an open graph solution for implementing the product object type to your ecommerce (that would be an extremely wise decision by the way), you should have a further look to the [JED](http://extensions.joomla.org)

 ## Requirements
 Joomla!
-3+ (it should also be compatible with 2.5 soon)
+3+

 ## Useful ressources

 **Official documents and recommendations**
 [The open graph protocol](http://ogp.me/)
 [Sharing Best Practices for Websites & Mobile Apps](https://developers.facebook.com/docs/sharing/best-practices)